edean11/3datajs-bundle/README.md

 > their newly created scene

 - _3DATA.render() = takes no arguments.
 This function forces the re-rendering of the scene in order to show any changes made to the scene

+- _3DATA.appendPopup(node,remove) = Shows the popup for the node passed into hte function.
+The remove argument takes a true or false value determining whether the popup is removed when a new one is created.

+- _3DATA.getSkyBox() = Takes no arguments.
+Returns the skybox with its properties.

 - _3DATA.getCamera() = takes no arguments.
 This returns the camera object with all its useful properties to be examined or manipulated